pghalliday/financial-simulator/lib/providers/README.md

 ## NeverProvider

-This is a trivial provider that always provides `None`
+This is a trivial provider that always provides an empty sequence.

 ```python